hindu-comm/weblogs/manasataramgini/2004/12/2004-12-24_mythologists.md

 “The cytoskeletal kinase LimK1, which is downstream of the protein neuregulin is mutated and you have Williams syndrome.
-These unlucky souls see everything, even highly mundane objects, in a highly anthropomorphic form and exhibit hypersocial behavior\!”
+These unlucky souls see everything, even highly mundane objects, in a highly anthropomorphic form and exhibit hypersocial behavior!”

 Neo-Jungians believe here in lies the impetus for the mythic archetype:
 The primitive myth-making human as a borderline case of mental disease